A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 As an example, pick for $V$ the $01$ flip hat (with one of the triangles as special face), and for $F_D$ the triangle (with the $02$ edge as special edge).
 The corresponding pull-through move is given by

-Here, the empty circles represent the triangle face atoms, and the full circles represent the 2-gon face atoms (both $3$-valent in this case).
+Here, the empty circles represent the triangle face tensors, and the full circles represent the 2-gon face tensors (both $3$-valent in this case).
 Note that the two $1+1$-dimensional liquids formed by the triangle and 2-gon tensors do \emph{not} form a $2+1$-dimensional face-edge liquid together, as in Section~\ref{sec:quantum_doubles}.

 As another example, pick for $V$ the $12$ flip hat, and for $F_D$ the cyclic 2-gon.
 We get a move that pulls the 2-valent face-atoms through the flip hat and thereby changes its orientation,

 As a further example, pick for $V$ the tetrahedron, and for $F_D$ the triangle.
 We get